mysociety/alaveteli/docs/running/redaction.md

 expression.

 Enter the _replacement text_ that should be inserted in place of the redacted text.
-We recommend something like `[REDACTED]` or <code>[personal&nbsp;details&nbsp;removed]</code>
-to make it very clear that this is not the original text and, ideally, to give some indication of why something was redacted.
+We recommend something like `[potentially defamatory material removed]` or `[personal details removed]` to make it very clear that this is not the original text and, ideally, to give some indication of why something was redacted.
 Remember that the replacement text will look the same as the running text into which it is inserted, which is why you should use square brackets, or something like them.

 Provide a _comment_ explaining why this rule is needed.
 This will be seen only by other administrators on the site.